YubicoLabs/passkey-workshop/deploy/README.md

 # Deploy using a tunnel

 For mobile we need to expose the docker containers to the Internet in order to use them from a mobile phone.
-This deployment is similar the the localhost deployment, except that services are exposed on an HTTPS URL instead of localhost.
+This deployment is similar the localhost deployment, except that services are exposed on an HTTPS URL instead of localhost.

 This is what the tunneled workshop network looks like: